How to improve your email open rate

 These include timer related 🕘, announcement 📣, phone 📲, computer 🖥, book 📕,pencil ✏, pen 🖋, office items, science and medical related 🔬 and various symbols such as ✅, ⚠, ☣, numbers 1️⃣ ,🔵

 Capitalisation in the subject line, can it help improve email open rates?

 The most common capitalisation (around 60% of the time), is what is refered to as regular sentence case.
 This is where the first word only is capitalised.
 Next comes title case.
 Where Every Word (Except and, it, an and so on) are Capitalised. the final alternative is all lower case.
 Hardly any professional marketeers use all lower case.

 However that doesn’t mean you shouldn’t try it.
 As with emojis – its about standing out from the crowd.

 Should you personalise your subject line?

 Yes, probably.
 As with capitalisation and Emojis, its about standing out in a busy inbox.
 Personalisation is important, since everyone is programmed to quickly notice their own name.
-It automatically builds some intrigue – “these people know me”.
+It automatically builds some intrigue – “these people know me, do I know them?”.

 Discover this PCR accuracy improvement